Sections

 What products and services are you offering to different markets?

-Companies that offer identical products in every market are less likely to need highly customized content.
+Companies that offer identical products in every market are less likely to need highly customised content.
 However:

 • Even when there’s a significant overlap in offerings, it often makes sense to differentiate content when markets have significant cultural differences